Skip to content

 Python Release Build Status Coverage Tests Maintainability

-Build domain-driven Python applications with clean architecture.
-Start with DDD, evolve to CQRS or Event Sourcing — with pluggable infrastructure and zero boilerplate.
+Start with DDD, evolve to CQRS or Event Sourcing, swap infrastructure through configuration.

 Why Protean?